bearlyonline/ProjectCLIM680/README.md

 Next, I wanted to determine the temporal coorelation coefficient between Submicron Dust Emission (Bin 001) and Dust Extinction AOT (550 nm) - PM 1.0 um.
 This is of specific interest, as it allows us to determine if the correlation between the two are linearly related enough to be of research interest.
 Therfore, I applied code that found the [Coorelation Coefficient](https://github.com/bearlyonline/ProjectCLIM680.github.io/blob/master/CoorelationCoef.ipynb) throughout the globe.
 As well, I used a function to create the tick marks for the latitude and longitude for the plot.

 Finally, As previous code assessed the North Atlantic Oscillation.
-Therefore, I thought it would be of interest to compare submicron dust emiisions to an submicron sea salt emissions.
+Therefore, I thought it would be of interest to compare Submicron Dust Emissions (Bin 001) to an Submicron Sea Salt Emissions (Bin 001).
 I created a composite the year of 2015, and made a scatter plot to demonstrate if there was a global coorelation that was signficant.
 [Coorelation With Statistical Signficance link](https://github.com/bearlyonline/ProjectCLIM680.github.io/blob/master/ComparisonBetter.ipynb)

 ## Results

-Firstly, on August 25th of the year 2015, submicron dust emissions were the strongest in Western Sahara.
+Firstly, on August 25th of the year 2015, Submicron Dust Emission (Bin 001) values were the largest in Western Sahara.
 Other larger amounts across the globe comparitively include spots in Somalia, the Middle East region, and Northern China.

 Next, the composite of the AOT show larger values in west Africa.
 The months of March, April, and December have the highest AOT during the month of 2015.
 Winter and Spring dust storms are common in west Africa, so the results match up with what is expected.
 However, the higher values of AOT are located south of the Sahara, which was unexpected.